SystemFw/blog/content/staging/paxos-failures.md

 deal with any other concurrent writer that might be doing the same.

 #### Understanding write repair

+It should be clear that adopting an existing value is unavoidable to preserve Paxos' safety guarantees, yet some consequences of this behaviour might appear peculiar at first, so let's spell them out.

 maybe just make one point about when v1 wasn't actually written, whether it's fair to make it win at all, and whether it's fair to make it win without its original writer knowning